Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 | [**Services client library**](./src/SaaS.SDK.Services) | Contains the services used by the Customer and Publisher portals, including the POCO classes to orchestrate calls to the marketplace APIs on [client library](https://github.com/microsoft/commercial-marketplace-client-dotnet) / database.|SaaS.SDK.Services |
 | [**Unit tests project**](./src/SaaS.SDK.UnitTest) | Helps validate and test the SDKs codebase. | SaaS.SDK.UnitTest |

-The sample code and SDK in this repository run in the Publisher's environment as illustrated below.
-The metering SDK ( .NET class library ) and a sample web application to report usage events for subscriptions against those plans that support metering ( have the dimensions defined and enabled ) and correlate to SaaS Metering and SaaS Service blocks in the below image, respectively.
+The sample code in this repository runs in the publisher's environment as illustrated below.
+The metering SDK (.NET class library) and a sample web application to report usage events for subscriptions against those plans that support metering (have the dimensions defined and enabled) and correlate to SaaS Metering and SaaS Service blocks in the below image, respectively.

 ![Use case](./docs/images/sdk_overview.png)

-## Production Environment Reference Architecture
-How-To deploy SaaS Accelerator into a production environment?
-This [document](./docs/Enterprise-Reference-Architecture.md) provides recommendations on how to deploy the SaaS Accelerator into a production environment.

 ## Technology and Versions

-This SDK has been developed using the following technologies and versions:
+This project has been developed using the following technologies and versions:

 - [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 - [ASP.NET Core Runtime 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)